Raghul-V/Number-Guessing-Game/README.md

 # Number-Guessing_Game
 ## Description
-This is a simple number guessing game.
+This is a simple CLI based number guessing game made with python.

 At first, I will think a number between 1 and 100.
 You have to guess the number within a given number chances.